George Williams was born in 1821, on an English farm in Dulverton, Someset.

 "Keep your hand in that of the Master, walk daily by His side, so that you may lead others into the realms of true happiness, where a religion of hate, - which poisons both body and soul - will be unknown, having in its place the 'Golden Rule' way, which is the 'Jesus Way' of life will reign supreme."

-YMCA missionaries first took Basketball around the world.
+Y.M.C.A. missionaries first took the game of basketball around the world.

-Edwin Brit Wyckoff described how Naismith, along with Theodore Roosevelt, was an admirer of British author Thomas Hughes' popular book, Tom Brown’s Schooldays, 1857:
+Edwin Brit Wyckoff described how Naismith, along with Theodore Roosevelt, admired of British author Thomas Hughes' popular book, Tom Brown’s Schooldays, 1857:

 Theodore Roosevelt also championed muscular Christianity, addressing the Holy Name Society, August 16, 1903: